Freshbrewed/angstrom-yocto/README.md

 ## Building
 This is the most time consuming operation which varies on the processing power of your processor.
 A processor with 2 cores and 4 threads bitbakes a working Ångström image in around 6 hours.

+**BEWARE.
+You need AT LEAST 20GB of disk space.**
+Procedure takes lots of disk space since every single component has to be downloaded, extracted and baked inside the system image.
+Once the procedure is over, you may free up space by deleting cache, backups and downloads inside the project.

 Make sure to source files inside angstrom-yocto folder:
 ```bash